So, if you’re doing a Utah road trip or a short jam-packed Southwest US road trip, is it reasonable to spend only one day in Zion National Park?!

 See more ideas for an Arizona and Utah road trip with the Grand Canyon, Zion, Bryce Canyon loop!

-- Perfect inner canyon hike in Grand Canyon National Park
+- The best day hike in Grand Canyon National Park

-- Volcano crater hike in Haleakala National Park
+- Once day in Bryce Canyon National Park

 HAPPY ONE DAY IN ZION NATIONAL PARK!